 My kids learned to ski in the Whistler ski school kids programs.
 I still remember how shocked I was to see my 3 year old son actually cutting some decent turns down a run on day 3 (as I spied on him from behind a post).
 They have excellent programs and instructors for both skiing and boarding.

 Alternatively, perhaps this could be your opportunity to teach your child to ski!
 (Full disclosure: we tried years ago and gave up quickly.)
 It certainly is possible though.
 A good friend of mine simultaneously taught her three kids under 5 to ski on a Blackcomb beginner run.

 12 Things to do in Whistler with Kids

-Wondering what to do in Whistler with kids after the ski day is done?
+Wondering what to do in Whistler with kids outside of skiing and boarding?
 While there may be a few less Whistler family activities currently available than during a typical ski season, there is still tons of fun to be had!

 1. Whistler Outdoor Skating Rink

 2. The Treehouse Playground

 The picturesque Whistler Village playground is located right by Olympic Plaza.
 Conveniently, it is also surrounded numerous cafes (Starbucks, Blenz, Purebread etc.) and other Whistler family friendly attractions (skating rink, library, toy store, and the candy store).